mahendrapaipuri/ceems/website/docs/deployments/guide.md

 ## Conclusion

 This guide provides an overall view of all necessary steps needed to configure CEEMS, Prometheus and Grafana.
-This should be only used as a guide and it must be adopted to the needs and constraints of individual data center.
+This should be only used as a guide and it must be adapted to the needs and constraints of individual data center.
 Any suggestions to improve this guide are always welcome and please do not hesitate to open a bug report, if any errors are found here.